-- Students must successfully complete the Introduction to Internship course, select an internship site, and file all required paperwork by the deadlines announced in class. - Students must complete all major courses and major co-requirements with a grade of C or better.
+- Students must successfully complete the Introduction to Internship course and file all required paperwork by the deadlines announced in class. - Students must complete all major courses and major co-requirements with a grade of C or better.

 The Internship Site Coordinator assists all students in the identification of an appropriate internship site during the Introduction to Internship course that students take the semester before their internship.
-Internship sites generally are located within a reasonable driving distance from the University (generally up to a 75-90 minute drive).